dizzib/rkeys/readme.md

 With [node.js] installed on the target [X11] box:

-    $ npm install -g rkeys      # might need to prefix with sudo
+    $ npm install -g rkeys      # probably need to prefix with sudo

+Note: A couple of [dependencies] use [node-gyp] to compile binaries during install so you'll need to have [python] 2.7 and [GCC] installed on your system.

 ## run examples